Being a teacher in today’s online setting is either demanding or energizing. Where do you belong?

 Desmos is a collection of unique digital math activities.
 You can avail yourself of the free graphing and teaching tools for your math topics.
 With a free account, you can use a variety of math concepts like plotting equations and then revisiting them later.
 With a free account, you get to enjoy a powerful platform for instruction, and your students a visual way to understand expressions.

 You sure know Zoom!
 It’s a video-conferencing application that can be installed on phones and computers instantly.
 It lets the teacher share their screen or audio for class/lesson purposes.
 In the same way, students can use the share screen feature to have their presentations.
 While you need to pay to access its full features, everyone is still free to use Zoom using a lot of mileage from the mobile app.

 There goes my list!

-Why Should You Use the Apps on My List?
+Why Should You Use the Apps on This List

-Interactive and personalized learning are the benefits you and your students will be getting from the online apps I listed above.
-For teachers, those apps will enhance their ability to explain their lessons per topic and present information with more fun.
+The answer is, you get the benefits of interactive and personalized learning using what is only basic.
+For teachers, those apps will enhance their ability to explain the lessons per topic and present information with more fun.

-For the students, the education-based apps I believe can provide the convenience they needed to achieve more in less time.
-Since our young generation has their interests online, then the e-learning apps will be their new friends while studying in a virtual setting.
+For the students, the education-based apps will provide the convenience to achieve more in less time.
+Our young generation today has their interests online and the e-learning apps will be their new friends while studying in a virtual setting.